 Experience learning | Our students have a number of experiential learning opportunities available to them including co-operative education, international exchanges, independent and applied studies as well as volunteer opportunities. uLethbridge is the only university in Alberta to offer co-operative education to all majors in the arts & sciences, at both the undergrad and grad level.
 Transfer students can head out on their first work term before ever stepping foot on campus!
 For example, many transfer students have completed a summer work term before starting classes in September.

 Skills acquired | Studying languages and linguistics is one of the best ways to improve your ability to express yourself, orally or in writing, not only in your chosen language(s), but in English as well.
 You’ll also develop your ability to conduct research, your attention to detail and your analytical skills.
 You’ll broaden your understanding of the world and learn to think “globally,” rather than “locally.”
 All of these capabilities are highly sought after and can be applied to practically any working scenario.

-"While I was applying for uLethbridge, I honestly still had no idea what I wanted to study (I’m sure many of you can relate).
-So I picked Social Sciences because I knew that I would be interested in the subject area.
-As I was electing a GLER, I decided to take Spanish 1000 with Professor Luz Ospina.
+"While I was applying to uLethbridge, I honestly still had no idea what I wanted to study (I’m sure many of you can relate).
+So I picked social sciences because I knew that I would be interested in the subject area.
+As I was electing a liberal education course, I decided to take Spanish 1000 with Professor Luz Ospina.
 Through her amazing energy and passion to teach, I fell in love with the language and made the decision to change my major to French and Spanish!
-With a decision that aligned with my heart, I had the opportunity to live in Argentina, and continue to meet incredible just from this domino effect of an important decision, thanks to Luz Ospina." - Selin, BA '14
+With a decision that aligned with my heart, I had the opportunity to live in Argentina, and continue to meet incredible people." - Selin, BA '14

 For current information on admission and program requirements, visit the Registrar's Office website.